 - Prep the rice paper: Soften one sheet of rice paper wrapper at a time in room temperature water.
 When the paper begins to loosen and become soft, remove it from the water.
 Transfer the wrapper to a damp, clean surface.

 - Assemble and roll: Arrange the chicken, vegetables, mango, herbs and noodles in the center of the wrapper.
 Fold the two sides over the top to secure the filling, then carefully and tightly roll up each fresh spring roll until the seam is sealed.
 (See below for detailed instructions on wrapping rice paper rolls.)

 In case you feel overwhelmed by using and wrapping rice paper, don’t be!
-Wrapping summer rolls is very similar to wrapping a burrito!
-And, remember – practice makes perfect!
-The more rolls you make, the easier it gets!
+Wrapping spring rolls with chicken is very similar to wrapping a burrito!
+And, remember – practice makes perfect.
+The more rolls you make, the easier it gets.

 - Dip rice paper into water: Fill a wide shallow bowl with room temperature water.
 Working with one sheet of rice paper at a time, horizontally slide the sheet into the water.
 Gently press down to submerge it until the paper begins to loosen up and become soft, about 3-5 seconds.
 Keep in mind, you only need to moderately wet both sides of the paper.
 Do not allow the paper to sit in the water too long or it will get too soft and sticky.

 - Place softened paper on work surface: After dipping, carefully remove the moistened rice paper and gently shake it to drain excess water.
 Transfer the rice paper to a flat, clean work surface, such as a plastic cutting board, inverted baking sheet or dish towel.
 Try to avoid any textured surfaces or wood cutting boards.